angelsesma/candela/ARTICLE.md

 Based on the pseudocode from [1], we implemented the algorithm in Python 3.
 In this version, only the top 16 most frequent patterns are extracted to simplify comparative analysis:

+`python
 For each game:
     For each move:
         Extract the 5×5 grid centered on the move.
         Convert the grid to its canonical form.
         Update the pattern's frequency in the database.
 Sort the database in descending order.
-Print the top 16 patterns with their frequency and % of games.
+Print the top 16 patterns with their frequency and % of games.`

 (The algorithm has linear complexity relative to the number of moves, making it efficient for large datasets [1].)

 ### 3.4 Statistical Analysis